People

 Devin Kirk (PhD on infectious disease and climate change).
 Now a postdoctoral fellow at Stanford University.

-Kiran wadhawan (MSc on salmon and sea lice modeling).
+Kiran Wadhawan (MSc on salmon and sea lice modeling).
 Now a PhD student in disease ecology and evolution at Edinburgh.

 Sean Godwin (PhD on ecology of salmon and sea lice).
 Did a Liber Ero Postdoctoral Fellow at Dalhousie University and is moving to UC Davis as an Assistant Professor.